AGENT (AGENT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AGENT Historical Price

-According to the latest data gathered on AGENT live price page, the current price of AGENT is 0.00375279USD.
-The circulating supply of AGENT(AGENT) is 1.00B AGENT , giving it a market capitalization of $3.75M.
+According to the latest data gathered on AGENT live price page, the current price of AGENT is 0.00368147USD.
+The circulating supply of AGENT(AGENT) is 1.00B AGENT , giving it a market capitalization of $3.68M.

 The AGENT Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of AGENT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.